manafsulleyman/ZenithBankTestAutomationTest/README.md

 ```
   Open the cloned project folder in a terminal (cd ZenithBankTestAutomationTest)
   Run 'npm install' to install all the dependencies
-  To run the test 'npm run cypress:open'
+  To run the test, run the command 'npm run cypress:open'in the terminal
 ```

 > NB: You need [Nodejs/NPM](https://nodejs.org/en/) on your local machine for this project to work